Girl Scout Troop Earns Their AAA Car Care Badge

 - Drive for a greener world

 AAA Carolinas enjoyed taking the time to equip teens in the community with the information necessary to take care of car issues.
-We hope to continue to host events like this going forward.
+We hope to continue to host events such as the car care badge going forward.